itjosephk2/chess-game/README.md

 ### Project Goals

-* The website should ay the very least allow people to move chess pieces on a board and play a game of chess
+* The website should allow users to move chess pieces and play a full game of chess.

 * Ideally the rules and legal moves will be built into the game.